manez/Islandora-Community-GitHubs/README.md

 Please ensure your pull request adheres to the following guidelines:

 * Use the following format:
-   * For Organizations: `[Organization Name](link)` Use the name of the invidiaul unit responsible for the GitHub account, where applicable.
+   * For Organizations: `[Organization Name](link)` Use the name of the individual unit responsible for the GitHub account, where applicable.
 For example: "University of Prince Edward Island Roberston Library" *not* "University of Prince Edward Island"
-* Link additions should be inserted alphabetically into the relevant country category, according to the name of the parent insitituion.
-For example: order "The Digital Scholarship Unit at the University of Toronto Scarborough Library" based on "University of Toronto".
+* Additions should be inserted alphabetically into the relevant country category, according to the name of the parent insitituion.
+For example: order "The Digital Scholarship Unit at the University of Toronto Scarborough Library" should be ordered based on "University of Toronto."
 * If the home country is not already listed, please add it as a category.
 * Check your spelling and grammar.
 * The pull request and commit should have a useful title.